hainayanda/Artisan/README.md

 ### Basic Usage

-Creating MVVM Pattern using Artisan is easy.
+Creating an MVVM Pattern using Artisan is easy.
 All you need to do is extend `ViewMediator`, `TableCellMediator` or `CollectionCellMediator` and implement `bonding` method.
-For the example, If you want to create custom `UITableViewCell`:
+For example, If you want to create a custom `UITableViewCell`:

 ```swift
 import Artisan